Genetic Control: History

 Genetic Control began in 1983 when two bands came together: Mike Price, Rob Huppé and Doug Crevier from the band "Out Of Step".
 Before "Out Of Step", Huppe and Crevier had played as an instrumental three-piece consisting of Huppe on guitar, Crevier on bass and Alex Soria on drums.
 They didn't have a band name at that time.
 Soria was also the singer in a band called The Nils, who were also just starting out.
 As it turns out Soria was not their drummer, but was just drumming with them as they did not have a regular drummer.
 Soria was working on getting the Nils happening at the time.
 Mike Price approached Huppé and Crevier and asked them if they wanted to start a band; "Out of Step" was formed.
 However, they never played a real show during this time.
 They just wrote songs and played small shows at the BBC, at their rehearsal space.
 The drummer during this period was Marc Doucet.
 The band started jamming and playing many covers by Bad Religion, Minor Threat, and the Bad Brains etc.

-Mark left the band in 1983.
+Marc left the band in 1983.
 Jean Ruthann from Unruled became the next drummer for a brief period.
 After Jean Left the search was on for another drummer when someone suggested that Rob Porter a guitar and drummer Mike Brisbois were looking for a singer and a bass player.
 They were called "Drunken Disturbance", formerly of "Terry Fox's Right Leg".
 The two bands united and immediately started jamming.
 The first gig Genetic Control played was at Le Cargo on February 2, 1984.

 The name "Genetic Control" was taken from a lyric from the song "Get 'em out by Friday", from the album Foxtrot by the band Genesis.
 The name was also influenced by George Orwell and Aldus Huxley.
 Genetic Control was an organization that was in charge of designing people in the future from Huxley's novel Brave New World.